MatthewAllDev/BUnlock/README.md

 ## TODO / Future Features

-- **Support for Other Desktop Environments:** Currently, BUnlock only supports GNOME.
-Future updates will aim to add compatibility with other popular desktop environments such as KDE, MATE, and others.
 - **Enhanced Security:** Ongoing improvements to strengthen security features, including better handling of Bluetooth device impersonation risks.
 - **Performance Improvements:** Efforts to optimize the application, reducing resource usage and improving responsiveness.